tiredsosha/warden/README.md

   - Reboot system
   - Shutdown system
 - Publishing of current volume status
-- Works as a background proccess, so no pop-up windows and no need in nircmd
+- Works as a background process, so no pop-up windows and no need in nircmd
 - Pretty easy configuration and installation
 - Configuration validation and full debug
 - Autoreconnection to MQTT Broker